moby-it/playpokerodds/README.md

 - calc-odds-api - Contains a solution that currently only contains the `calculateWinningOdds` operation which is the most critical operation **and the most cpu expensive**.
 This is why it's deployed seperately, even if it's a single endpoint.
 # How To Run

-Simply build the docker compose file found in the root of the repo.

-**Steps:**
-- Make sure you have docker installed.
+- Make sure you have [docker installed](https://docs.docker.com/desktop/)
-- Run "docker compsose build"
+- This project you need access to a private npm registry.
+Ask the org admin for an npm token that reads from this registry.
+- Create a file called `npm_token` at the project root.
+Copy the token in the `npm_token` file.
-- Run "docker compose up"
+- Run `run.sh` script.